padalavasudha/ctf-writeups/posts/2026-07-29-thm-hh26-complimentary.md

 5. "We can add proper auth later"

 **What they missed:**
-- Credentials are credentials—they're valid regardless of who uses them
+- Credentials are credentials, they're valid regardless of who uses them
 - "Later" never comes, and shortcuts become permanent
 - Permissive policies are hard to fix once users rely on them